Contrasting Zymergen (ZY) & Its Rivals

 |2.57

-Zymergen presently has a consensus target price of $7.08, indicating a potential upside of 131.48%.
-As a group, “Commercial physical research” companies have a potential upside of 29.02%.
-Given Zymergen’s higher possible upside, equities research analysts plainly believe Zymergen is more favorable than its peers.
+Zymergen currently has a consensus price target of $7.08, suggesting a potential upside of 145.10%.
+As a group, “Commercial physical research” companies have a potential upside of 24.10%.
+Given Zymergen’s higher possible upside, equities analysts plainly believe Zymergen is more favorable than its peers.

 Valuation and Earnings

-This table compares Zymergen and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Zymergen and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue